 - 6 ECTS for Bachelor Mathematics (FPSO 2014)

-The necessary ECTS can be acquired from a broad range of courses (taking into consideration, where applicable, the maximum frequency of applying for credits).
+The necessary ECTS can be acquired from a broad range of courses.
+Regularely offered courses at TUM can be found in your Curriculum.

 You want to complete a module from the curriculum of a higher education degree program in order to fulfill requirements concerning extradisciplinary competencies?